Christina Milian Rocks A Black Bikini Top & Bares Baby Bump At The Beach

 “You make pregnancy look so easy lol,” expressed an admirer.

 “Omg the cutest tummy i have ever seen!
-Let’s hope mine would be as cute as yours when i do get prego in the future!!” gushed an Instagram user.
+Let’s hope mine would be as cute as yours when i do get prego in the future!!” gushed a fourth Instagram user.

-Christina also shared another photo six days ago that showed off her baby bump, but this time, she was spotted in a light-colored ensemble that covered her head-to-toe.
-It included a tight top, leggings, and knee-high boots.
-She posed in the streets of Paris, and stood in front of an elaborate wall that was comprised of bright green tile.
-The singer seemed to keep warm with a fuzzy white jacket and a turtleneck shirt with horizontal stripes.
+Christina shared another photo six days ago that showed off her baby bump.
+However, she was spotted in a light-colored ensemble that covered her from head-to-toe, including a tight top, leggings, and knee-high boots.
+She posed on the street in Paris while in front of an elaborate wall comprised of bright green tile.
+The singer seemed to keep warm showcasing a fuzzy white jacket and a turtleneck shirt featuring horizontal stripes.